nikitahl/sidebar-navigation-for-wpbakery/README.md

 It makes navigating the WPBakery Page Builder's Frontend Editor effortless.
 The navigation bar and panels appear as a sidebar on the left side of the screen, enhancing usability and efficiency.

-Additionally, the plugin provides a settings page where you can customize the sidebar's appearance and behavior.
+Additionally, the plugin provides a settings page where you can customize some of the sidebar's appearance and behavior.

 ## Features